-With more than 25 happy exchanges on a variety of home exchange platforms, we had already copied some successful habits of our exchanger partners.
+With more than 34 happy exchanges on a variety of home exchange platforms, we had already adopted the successful habits of our exchanger partners.
 One of the best ideas I embraced was a departure checklist.
 As a guest in someone else’s home, I finally knew what to do when we departed!
 Providing a departure checklist for our guests helps set expectations.
-The departure checklist provides a more granular level of detail to launch conversations about cleaning, taking out the trash, and generally reaching consensus on who does what.
+My departure checklist provides a more granular level of detail to launch conversations about cleaning, taking out the trash, and generally reaching consensus on who does what.

 We been doing home exchanges since 2009.
 Preparing for your arrival has kept our home tidy and repaired.
 We are flexible and resilient.
 Our home is lived in, so it’s not perfect.
 However, we do want it to gleam and glisten as if we invited our friends over for a party.

 This is our work-in-progress checklist we use to prepare our home for your arrival.

 Prepare your home for exchange partners as you would for a cherished friend or family member.

 Put together written information for your guests.
 We have a 3-ring binder with printed pages of contact information, our street address (important!), emergency and contact information, restaurant recommendations, shopping, activities, and so on.
 Even a handwritten document serves this essential purpose.

 Clean the refrigerator and toss or give away opened perishable foods.
 In the week before the exchange, we use up all the old produce and little bits and pieces.
 Wipe down shelves and make room for our guests.

 Make space in at least one kitchen cupboard.
 An empty primary food shelf is very welcome.

 While you are in your cupboards, toss any expired food, spices, and other stuff in the back of the cabinet that you haven’t used or look at in years.
 Those 4 year old tea bags, for example.